 Chandra Sparks Splond is an editor, speaker and award-winning author and blogger.
-She was named to the 2022 Star Power List by Victorious by Design magazine as an amazing author who owns a publishing company and to the 2021 Star Power List by Victorious by Design magazine for her books and her blog.
-Her young adult novel Make It Work was named Alabama’s Great Read 2017, Spin It Like That was chosen as a Popular Paperback for Young Adults by the Young Adult Library Services Association (YALSA), and The Pledge was a YALSA Quick Pick for Reluctant Readers.
+She was named to the 2022 Star Power List by Victorious by Design magazine as an amazing author who owns a publishing company and to the 2021 Star Power List by Victorious by Design magazine for her must-read books.
+Splond’s young adult novel Make It Work was named Alabama’s Great Read 2017, Spin It Like That was chosen as a Popular Paperback for Young Adults by the Young Adult Library Services Association (YALSA), and The Pledge was a YALSA Quick Pick for Reluctant Readers.
 Black Pearls Magazine honored Splond as a Legends & Leaders for 2017 for her blog, Book of Splond (formerly known as Magic City Momma).
 Splond is a 2019 recipient of the Orlean Beeson School of Education Learning for Life award and has been spotlighted several times as a positive black sister by the Positive Black Sisters social media platform.

 A Letter to My Reading Friends